Fred-el-Jolo/fred-el-jolo.github.io/_posts/2018-12-25-algorithm-design.md

 ##### Strings
 Represent sequences of characters or patterns.
 Likely to be used when talking about "*text*", "*characters*", "*patterns*", or "*labels*".

+**Modeling your application in terms of well-defined structures and algorithms is the most important single step toward a solution.**
+Be aware that the act of modeling reduces your application to one of a small number of existing problems and structures.

+#### Recursive objects
+Big things made from smaller things of exactly the same type as the big thing.

+Combinatorial objects are also recursive.

+Recursive descriptions of objects require both decomposition rules and basis cases.